Waikiki

 Waikiki has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified five projects likely affecting the region: DHA Defence Housing Program - Rockingham, Schools Upgrade Fund - Rockingham and Kwinana Schools, Safety Bay/Waikiki Foreshore Lighting Replacement Works, Warnbro Shopping Centre Solar Car Park.
-The following details those most relevant.
+Seven projects have been identified by AreaSearch as potentially impacting the area's performance: DHA Defence Housing Program - Rockingham, Schools Upgrade Fund - Rockingham and Kwinana Schools, Safety Bay/Waikiki Foreshore Lighting Replacement Works, The Strand at Safety Bay.

 Professional plan users can use the search below to filter and access additional projects.